UncleJunVIP/Mortar/README.md

     - Use your 🧠.
 I believe in you!
 5. Save the edited template as `config.yml`.
     - Pak Store Users: upload `config.yml` to `SD_ROOT/Tools/tg5040/Mortar.pak`.
-    - Manual Installers: upload the `Mortar.pak` directory that came in the releases zip and place `config.yml` inside.
+    - Manual Installers: upload the `Mortar.pak` directory that came in the release zip and place `config.yml` inside.
 6. Launch `Mortar` from the `Tools` menu and enjoy!

 ---